sounakmoju/DDPG-DQN-network-with-HER/README.md

 # DDPG-DQN-network-with-HER
-A DDPG with HER application with standard framework of mujoco py
+A DDPG with HER application with standard framework of mujoco py is applied and how exactly HER sampling works a DQN model is applied for coin flipping bit string experiment is applied